han-so1omon/BoidDac/src/boidtoken.issue_rc.md

 ### Description

 The `{{ issue }}` action...

-Original unmodified from EOSIO delivered eosio.token contract That Ricardian Contract applies here
+INTENT: The intent of `{{ issue }}` is to allow the issuer, specified by the owner in the create action, to mint BOID tokens and send them to an account.

+TERM: This action lasts for the duration of the processing of the contract.

 ### Inputs and Input Types